Heapy/awesome-kotlin/README.md

 * [MakinGiants/banjen](https://github.com/MakinGiants/banjen) - Android app to help to tune a banjo.
 * [ahong222/happy21](https://github.com/ahong222/happy21) - A simple game of Black-Jack write with kotlin
 * [massivedisaster/AFM](https://github.com/massivedisaster/AFM) - An library to help android developers working easly with activities and fragments with Kotlin
-* [halilozel1903/KotlinTutorials](https://github.com/halilozel1903/KotlinTutorials) - It's a project that contains lessons and examples about Kotlin programming language.
 * [MakinGiants/todayhistory](https://github.com/MakinGiants/todayhistory) - App that shows what happened today in history.
 * [RxKotlin/Pocket](https://github.com/RxKotlin/Pocket) - This app help user to save links easily, and can export to Evernote as weekly.
 * [inaka/kotlillon](https://github.com/inaka/kotlillon) - Android Kotlin Examples.